json-api/json-api/about/index.md

 feedback and proposals for improvement.
 That said, implementation work has already begun, and we value good working systems over perfect vaporware.

+JSON API was originally drafted by [Yehuda Katz](http://twitter.com/wycats) in May 2013.